Sage-Bionetworks/PythonEmbedInR/README.md

 * `generateRWrappers`
 * `generateRdFiles`

-The .Rd file generation must happen at the time the package is built, not at the time the package is loaded.
-The R function and constructor wrappers must happen at the time the package is loaded.
-These functions should be called with the similar parameters to ensure that all R wrapped functions have corresponding reference documentation.
+The .Rd file generation must be invoked at the time the package is built, not at the time the package is loaded.
+The R function and constructor wrappers must be invoked at the time the package is loaded.

 ## Examples:

-In this example, I will demonstrate how we generate [synapser](https://github.com/Sage-Bionetworks/synapser) and [synapserutils](https://github.com/Sage-Bionetworks/synapserutils) packages by wrapping Python package [synapsePythonClient](https://github.com/Sage-Bionetworks/synapsePythonClient).
+In this example, I will demonstrate how we generate the [synapser](https://github.com/Sage-Bionetworks/synapser) and the [synapserutils](https://github.com/Sage-Bionetworks/synapserutils) packages by wrapping the Python package [synapsePythonClient](https://github.com/Sage-Bionetworks/synapsePythonClient).

 The `synapseutils` module in `synapsePythonClient` package has the following structure:
 ```